When I turn the key nothing happens.

 - Battery to Fuse then to the Key Switch.

-- With key switch in the start position, Key Switch to PTO.
+- With key switch in the start position, the current flows from the Key Switch to PTO.

 - With Brake/Clutch Pedal all the way down, the current flows to the starter solenoid.